misterunix/basicbots/documentation/BASICBOTS.md

 ~/go/src/gobasic$
 ```

-Next we will use a math function in the assignment.
+Next, we will use a math function in the assignment.

 ```
 5 PRINT "Pythagorean Theorem\n"